mtmushtaq/ppo-quantum-network-simulator/README.md

 This repository contains the full implementation of the framework presented in:

-> **"Optimal Solution for Entalgment Rate and Fidelity Maximization under Requests Expiration Constraint"**
+> **"Optimal Solution for Entalgment Rate and Fidelity Maximization under Requests Expiration Constraint for Free-Space Quantum Networks"**
 > Muhammad Tauseef Mushtaq, Vito Guida, Nicola Cordeschi
 > Department of Electrical and Information Engineering, Politecnico di Bari